 - Allow Duplicates.
 Allows duplicates of this signature rule in this signatures object.

 Choose a category for the new signature rule from the Category drop-down list.

-You can also create a new category by clicking the icon to the right of the list and using the Add Signature Rule Category dialog box to add a new category to the list, The rule you are modifying is automatically added to the new category.
+You can also create a category by clicking the icon to the right of the list and using the Add Signature Rule Category dialog box to add a new category to the list.
+The rule you are modifying is automatically added to the new category.
 For instructions, see To add a signature rule category.